Dock MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns movement history for an investment position, listing specific transaction types (BUY, SELL, etc.), and distinguishes it from sibling tools like openfinance_list_investments by specifying the prerequisite.
+The description clearly states the tool returns movement history for a specific investment position, listing transaction types like BUY/SELL/TAX.
+It distinguishes from sibling tools by specifying it works on a single investment (from openfinance_list_investments) and details the returned fields.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.